fssa-batch3/hariharan.veerakumar__web_project/README.md

     - Steps:
         1. Navigate to the registration page.
         2. Enter the required information such as name, email, and password.
-        3. Click the "Create Account" button.
+        3. Click the "Sign up" button.
     - Expected Result:
         - The user is redirected to the login page.